-- You must have a network primary care provider (PCP) who has ordered the care or has told you to see another doctor.
-As a plan member, you must choose a network provider to be your PCP. - o In most cases our plan must give you approval before you can see someone that is not your PCP or use other providers in the plan's network.
+- You must have a network primary care provider (PCP) who has ordered the care or has told you to use another doctor.
+As a plan member, you must choose a network provider to be your PCP. - In most cases our plan must give you approval before you can use someone that is not your PCP or use other providers in the plan's network.
 This is called a referral.
 If you don't get approval, Amerigroup STAR+PLUS MMP may not cover the services.
-You don't need a referral to see certain specialists, such as women's health specialists.
-To learn more about referrals, see page 36. - You do not need a referral from your PCP for emergency care or urgently needed care or to see a woman's health provider.
+You don't need a referral to use certain specialists, such as women's health specialists.
+To learn more about referrals, refer to page 37. - You do not need a referral from your PCP for emergency care or urgently needed care or to use a woman's health provider.
 You can get other kinds of care without having a referral from your PCP.
-To learn more about this, see page 36. - To learn more about choosing a PCP, see page 35. - Note: In your first 90 days with our plan, you may continue to see your current providers, at no cost, if they are not a part of our network.
+To learn more about this, refer to page 37. - To learn more about choosing a PCP, refer to page 37. - Note: In your first 90 days with our plan, you may continue to use your current providers, at no cost, if they are not a part of our network.
 During the 90 days, our Service Coordinator will contact you to help you find providers in our network.
-After 90 days, we will no longer cover your care if you continue to see out-of-network providers. - You must get your care from network providers.
+After 90 days, we will no longer cover your care if you continue to use out-of-network providers. - You must get your care from network providers.
 Usually, the plan will not cover care from a provider who does not work with the health plan.
 Here are some cases when this rule does not apply: - The plan covers emergency or urgently needed care from an out-of-network provider.
-To learn more and to see what emergency or urgently needed care means, see Section I, page 41. - o If you need care that our plan covers and our network providers cannot give it to you, you can get the care from an out-of-network provider.
+To learn more and to find out what emergency or urgently needed care means, refer to Section I, page 43. - o If you need care that our plan covers and our network providers cannot give it to you, you can get the care from an out-of-network provider.
 In this situation, we will cover the care as if you got it from a network provider.
-To learn about getting approval to see an out-of-network provider, see Section D, page 34. - The plan covers kidney dialysis services when you are outside the plan's service area for a short time.
-You can get these services at a Medicare-certified dialysis facility. - When you first join the plan, you can continue seeing the providers you see now for at least 90 days.
+To learn about getting approval to use an out-of-network provider, refer to Section D, page 36. - The plan covers kidney dialysis services when you are outside the plan's service area for a short time.
+You can get these services at a Medicare-certified dialysis facility. - When you first join the plan, you can continue using the providers you use now for at least 90 days.